lambdaclass/concrete/research/stdlib/iterators.md

 - real programs show a repeated early-exit pattern that `fold` + `for_each` + materialization cannot cover well
 - there is repeated evidence for a tiny shared protocol that does not introduce hidden semantics
 - thin syntax sugar can be justified without creating a second traversal model

+## Cross-Language Validation (2026-07-12)

+A verified survey (Ruby, Smalltalk, Kotlin, Clojure, Hylo, Swift, Roc) confirms this resolution and sharpens the end-game.
+The external-iterator object is literally *unconstructable* under Concrete's second-class-reference invariant (H1): Rust's `slice::iter()` returns `Iter<'a,T>` holding a stored borrow, and `next(&mut self) -> Option<&'a T>` returns a reference *out* of the collection — exactly the shape H1 forbids.
+Internal iteration (element-by-parameter, not element-by-return) is the natural fit: an element is live only for one callback invocation and provably cannot escape.

+Two refinements to the already-planned end-game:

+1. **Early-exit mechanism = the callback returns a `Continue|Break` tag.**
+   Convergent across Rust (`ControlFlow` / `try_fold`), Roc (`walk_until` with
+   `[Continue s, Break s]`), and Clojure (`reduced`).
+This is the concrete shape for the `find`/`any`/`all`/`try_fold` helpers already anticipated above — allocation-free and reference-safe, and the single most important ergonomic decision for internal iteration.
+2. **The optional `for` sugar = a per-iteration projection**, à la Hylo's `let`/`inout` element subscript (desugaring to `start_position`/`position(after:)`/element-subscript).
+The loop variable is a scoped projection, never an escapable reference, so it fits the existing `verifyNoReturnedRefs` boundary with no new escape hatch — and `for let x` / `for inout x` recover the read/mut distinction without lifetimes.

+Conscious give-ups (unchanged, now cross-validated): no lazy fused pipelines or infinite streams; no lock-step `zip` (use an index-based `for` with `xs[i]`/`ys[i]` projections — indexing is a projection, not a returned ref); no user-defined external iterators (custom iteration = implement `fold`/`for_each`, the Ruby-`Enumerable`-from-`each` pattern).
+Swift's copyable value-iterator was rejected — it hands out *owned* elements via copy-on-write, requiring Copy and silently allocating for non-Copy, clashing with both no-hidden-alloc and linear ownership.
+Roc's implicit uniqueness inference was rejected as contrary to Concrete's explicit-linear philosophy.
+Per-language detail: the `languages/` packets.